Chris Godwin: 2020 season

 For the 2020 season, Godwin gave up his jersey number 12 to new teammate Tom Brady and switched to number 14.

-During the season-opener against the New Orleans Saints, Godwin recorded six receptions for 79 yards but suffered a concussion from a hit by safety D. J. Swearinger which forced him to exit the eventual 34-23 road loss and miss the following week.
+During the season-opener against the Saints, Godwin recorded six receptions for 79 yards but suffered a concussion from a hit by safety D. J. Swearinger which forced him to exit the eventual 34–23 road loss and miss the following week.
 Godwin returned in Week 3 against the Denver Broncos, in which he recorded five receptions for 64 yards and a touchdown, his first from new Buccaneers quarterback Tom Brady.
-However, Godwin left the eventual 28-10 road victory with a hamstring injury.
+However, Godwin left the eventual 28–10 road victory with a hamstring injury.
 He ended up missing the next two games.
-During a Week 8 45-20 road victory over the Las Vegas Raiders, Godwin recorded nine catches for 88 yards and a touchdown but suffered a fracture to his left index finger while making the touchdown catch.
+During a Week 8 45–20 road victory over the Las Vegas Raiders, Godwin recorded nine catches for 88 yards and a touchdown but suffered a fracture to his left index finger while making the touchdown catch.
 He underwent surgery two days later and would miss the next game.
 During Week 12, Godwin hauled in 8 of 9 targets for 97 yards as the Buccaneers narrowly lost, 27–24, to their eventual Super Bowl opponent, the Kansas City Chiefs.
-During a Week 16 47–7 road victory over the Detroit Lions, he recorded five catches for 84 yards and a touchdown.
-In the regular-season finale against the Atlanta Falcons, Godwin recorded five catches for 133 yards and two touchdowns in the 44–27 victory.
+During a Week 16 47–7 road victory over the Lions, he recorded five catches for 84 yards and a touchdown.
+In the regular-season finale against the Falcons, Godwin recorded five catches for 133 yards and two touchdowns in the 44–27 victory.

 Godwin finished the regular season with 65 receptions for 840 yards and seven touchdowns in 12 games and starts.
 He was ranked 81st by his fellow players on the NFL Top 100 Players of 2021.

 2020 postseason

 In the Wild Card Round of the 2020–21 NFL playoffs against the Washington Football Team, Godwin recorded five catches for 79 yards and his first playoff touchdown during the 31–23 road victory.
 During the Divisional Round against the Saints, he was held to four catches for 34 yards in a 30–20 road victory.
 In the NFC Championship against the Green Bay Packers, Godwin recorded five catches for 110 yards and a six-yard rush as the Buccaneers defeated the Packers on the road by a score of 31–26 to advance to Super Bowl LV.
-During the Super Bowl, he recorded two catches for nine yards as the Buccaneers beat the Chiefs by a score of 31-9.
+During the Super Bowl, he recorded two catches for nine yards as the Buccaneers beat the Chiefs by a score of 31–9.